steamerjs/pure-render-deepCompare-decorator/README.md

 ### Usage

-* Non-immutable version

 If you don't care the data in `shouldComponentUpdate`, you can just use the decorator way.
-But you have to instll `babel-plugin-transform-decorators-legacy` plugin for compilation.
+But you have to install `babel-plugin-transform-decorators-legacy` plugin for compilation.

 ```
 import pureRenderDecorator from "pure-render-deepcompare-decorator";